alloyzeus/az-wall/concepts/adjunct.md

 * An adjunct is an object, which existence is bound to its host entity(s).
 * Adjunct host must be object with the type of entity.
 * An adjunct can have one or more hosts.
+* The type(s) and the the number of the host(s) are static.
+* Adjunction is not bound to domains.
+An adjunct could be created from entities from various domains as long as there is no circular dependencies.
-* Two types of adjunct: entity and value object:
+* Two types of adjunct: _entity_ and _value object_:
-  - an adjunct with a type of value object is always have one-to-one to all of its hosts
+  - An adjunct with a type of value object is always have one-to-one to all of its hosts
-  - an adjunct with a type of entity could be made to have any kind of cardinality to its host(s).
+  - An adjunct with a type of entity could be made to have any kind of cardinality to its host(s).
 The constraints must be defined as AZML.

 ## Types of usage

 ### Describing a relationship between objects

-A membership is an adjunct which was formed between an organization an a person.
-A marriage is an adjunct formed between two persons.
+A membership is an adjunct which describes a relationship between an organization an a person.

+A more obvious example, a marriage is an adjunct formed between two persons.

 ### Attaching attributes to an entity